-We use various reading schemes and use a colour code system whereby all children can be matched with text appropriate to their reading age level.
+When the children start in Reception we use the Essential Letters and Sounds (ELS) programme to teach and secure their phonic skills.
+Books have been purchased to match closely to their phonic knowledge.
+Once children are secure with their phonic skills they move onto our colour coded selection of books, matched to their reading and comprehension levels.
 The school has a well-stocked library from which children choose and enjoy books.
 Parents are actively encouraged to be involved in the process of reading with their children and books are regularly taken home to be enjoyed together.

 We aim to make children competent, confident writers, to enable them to use the written word to communicate effectively.
 Opportunities for fiction and non-fiction writing occur throughout the curriculum.
 In this way they begin to understand that writing takes different forms for different purposes.
 We encourage children to edit and improve their writing, focusing on their spelling, punctuation and grammar.

 We actively seek to provide opportunities for outside visitors to visit our school to stimulate and enthuse our learners in the writing process.
 Children are actively encouraged to complete an extended piece of writing each term that is celebrated in class.

 Handwriting is taught as a single lesson in our curriculum to develop the correct formation of letters.
 We base our handwriting on the Penpals approach and font, introducing letter formation and joins progressively across the school.
 In later years, children are encouraged to join their letters together.
 Although handwriting is taught separately, children are expected to use fluent and legible handwriting in every lesson.

 Spelling, vocabulary, grammar and punctuation